StackVista/stackstate-docs/setup/installation/openshift_install.md

 ### Access the StackState UI

-After StackState has been deployed you can check if all pods are up and running:
+After StackState has been deployed, you can check if all pods are up and running:

 ```text
 kubectl get pods --namespace stackstate